Publish date: 2022/02/28 Update date: 2023/03/03

 </svelte:element>

+What you're observing are two props with the same name but different functionalities.
 It works, but it looks like we accidentally added the prop twice!

 Better error handling